JGCRI/gaia/paper/paper.md

 ---
-title: 'rtemplate: Template to build R packages with GitHub actions and CI/CD, tests, codecov and documentation'
+title: 'gaea: An R package to estimate crop yield responses to temperature and precipitation'

 tags:
   -